roman-milk/roman-milk.github.io/what-i-did-on-my-christmas-vacation.md

- ****** What I Did On My Christmas Vacation ****** byTx_Tall_Tales© She sighed.
+===

+She sighed.
 "It's not like I've got a lot of choices, Travis.
 They're not beating the door down coming for me."
 I felt her tighten up.
 "Even Kyle, that asshole, he didn't want me.
 It was a bet.
 A stupid bet."

  "A bet?"